Olex2/help/gui/EN/view/stereo_view.md

 # Stereo View
 # Stereo View
 Depending on the hardware you use, there are various options of obtaining a stereo view for your structures.
-(Something to do with glasses?)

 ## Color stereo
 This results in grey-scale colour for colours matching with colours of the glasses